CodeScience/canvas-demo/README.md

 `https://<mydomain>--c.visualforce.com/apex/CanvasDemoWithOAuthWSF?id=0030R00001K9dxbQAB`

 Note: if you are using SFDX to login into Salesforce, you will get an "invalid session" error in your canvas apps.
 Make sure you login via UI (e.g. https://test.salesforce.com or https://login.salesforce.com)

+6. A custom Canvas Lifecycle Handler has been added to support 2 additional canvas locations:
+* A "stand alone" Visualforce Realty App available at https://<mydomain>--c.visualforce.com/apex/RealtyApp
+* A "QR code component" available in the Contact Record Page

+Note that the latest support for these locations is only available in the NodeJS Sample App.
+So, only use the Java Sample App for basic demos.